Skip to main content

 • Using crude language or disregarding rules of the road with other drivers, pedestrians, or cyclists

-Symptoms of road rage can cause accidents and have a poor effect on the mental health of other drivers.
+Road rage can cause accidents and have a poor effect on the mental health of other drivers.
 Being a courteous driver and controlling your anger is crucial to keep yourself and others safe.

 When you feel angry or impatient, you may take bigger risks, such as speeding, swerving, or becoming distracted and taking your eyes off the road.
 Anger can turn into tunnel vision, leading to danger for drivers.